jackzhc911/googleNewsFilter/README.md

 From this example, you can discover how to read txt file, how to replace the HTML tag but how to pack it is not included.
 Because I didn't learn it yet, ha ha!

 This is just a practice, just take it easy.(I know somebody would very SERIOUS, CC.)
-You can just download it and change Chrome's setting to install it yourself.
+You can just download it and change Chrome's setting to install it by yourself.
 Remember to turn develper mode on.

 ----> "Give back to Coding what is Coding's and to political what is political's." <----